Exploring the Key Differences and Best Applications Between Acetal and PTFE

 PTFE: Everything You Need to Know

 PTFE was discovered accidentally in 1938 by a chemist named Roy Plunkett while working on refrigerants.
-The full name of PTFE is Polytetrafluoroethylene.
+Its full name is Polytetrafluoroethylene.
 In the market, it is well known as “Teflon.”

 Common Characteristics of PTFE